Skip to main content

 1. Generate Raw UID2s from DII

-2. Store Raw UID2s and Salt Bucket IDs
+2. Store Raw UID2s and Refresh Timestamps

 3. Manipulate or Combine Raw UID2s